-Shall we make our NPS-score public?
+Shall we make our NPS score public?

-Advantages with publishing your NPS-score:
+Advantages of publishing your NPS score:

 You practice openness and transparency.

-Helps you to reinforce your company's commitment to existing and prospective customers and employees.
+It helps reinforce your company's commitment to existing and prospective customers and employees.

 Prospective employees will take notice.
-People prefer to work with and for a company that is brave enough to publish their NPS-score.
+People prefer to work with and for a company that is brave enough to publish their NPS score.
 Most people presume that there is a strong connection between satisfied customers and happy employees.

 In a good way, you will put pressure on your own company.

-Want to know more about NPS and how you can increase your survey response rate.
+Want to know more about NPS and how you can increase your survey response rate?
 Download the free guide below!